Printavo is simple shop management software. We help you streamline your business, keep jobs moving forward and your team on the same page.

 This in-depth guide will show you how to begin asking the right detailed, specific, and actionable questions every time you take an order for screen printing and custom merchandise.
 It will also arm you with examples of two forms that will help you do this in your shop: a customer profile sheet and a recommended garments form.

-Part customer success, part customer education, part production management, and part sales – building your client intake process is an extremely high-value activity for any print shop.
+Part customer success, part customer education, part production management, and part sales – building your onboarding process is an extremely high-value activity for any print shop.

-Our questionnaire is kept in Salesforce CRM, along with the answers captured from the customer.
+One way to do this questionnaire is through a Salesforce CRM, along with the answers captured from the customer.
 Completing the questionnaire is mandatory in order to get a quote.

 If a customer says “I just want a general price” or “I don't want to answer all these questions,” that’s usually a red flag that they’re not a good fit for my shop.

-If they're adamant, we tell them: "The price for a shirt is between $5 to $25."
-They have to answer all of the questions – otherwise it’s not worth our time to quote the project!
+If they’re adamant, tell them: “The price for a shirt is between $5 to $25.”
+They have to answer all of the questions – otherwise it’s not worth your time to quote the project!

 The first four or five questions are self-explanatory.
 They're required for basic record keeping.
 They give you the basic actionable info you’ll need to move the order forward.
 You want high-quality data to ensure every communication goes exactly where it should.